Home > Mac Data Recovery Tips

 file system check exit code is 8

-In this case, to fix the external hard drive that's not recognized on Mac, you have to reformat it and assign a fresh file format to the drive.
+So, if you are also in the same situation, to fix the external hard drive that's not recognized on Mac, you have to reformat it and assign a fresh file format to the drive.
 Remember to recover your critical data in advance because reformatting a drive will wipe all data from the hard drive!

-iBoysoft Data Recovery for Mac is a powerful tool for hard drive data recovery, sd card recovery, and USB drive recovery.
+iBoysoft Data Recovery for Mac is a powerful tool for hard drive data recovery, SD card recovery, and USB drive recovery.
 It's also capable of recovering data from unreadable, unmountable, corrupted, and formatted drives.

 To recover data and reformat the corrupted/unmounted external hard drive: